North Petherton

-North Petherton is a town and civil parish in Somerset, England, situated on the edge of the eastern foothills of the Quantocks, and close to the edge of the Somerset Levels.
+North Petherton is a town and civil parish in Somerset, England, lying on the edge of the eastern foothills of the Quantocks, about 2.5 mi south of Bridgwater; in the east, the parish extends into the Somerset Levels.
+The parish includes the villages of North Newton and Huntworth, and the hamlets of Northmoor Green (also called Moorland), Shearston and Woolmersdon.
+The parish population at the 2021 census was 10,050, an increase from the 6,730 recorded in 2011.

-The town has a population of 6,730 as of 2014.
-The parish includes Hamp, Melcombe, Shearston, Woolmersdon and Huntworth.